 Coca-Cola

 Coca-Cola’s curvy script wordmark is a well-known symbol all over the world.
 Though some contest that the brand invented the present look of Santa Claus, their red brand color is surely iconic.
+The timeless script evokes nostalgia, and its consistent use across decades has cemented Coca-Cola as a cultural icon.

 Adidas

 Anyone who sees a three-stripe symbol would think of Adidas in an instant – that’s how powerful the logo has become.
-The logo looks athletic but still manages to appear simple enough to appear in various types of products.
+The logo looks athletic but is still simple enough to appear on various types of products.
+The three stripes also convey overcoming challenges, aligning with the brand’s ethos of performance and achievement.

 Playboy